atcq9876/bank-tech-test/plan.md

     ~~- (refactor)~~

 - withdrawFunds(amountWithdrawn, date)
-    - deposit funds, then a valid withdrawal, then printBankStatement to check deposit and withdrawal amounts and balance
-    - deposit funds, then a a different valid withdrawal, then printBankStatement to check deposit and withdrawal amounts and balance
+    ~~- deposit funds, then a valid withdrawal, then printBankStatement to check deposit and withdrawal amounts and balance~~ ~~- deposit funds, then a a different valid withdrawal, then printBankStatement to check deposit and withdrawal amounts and balance~~
     - deposit funds, then two valid withdrawals, then printBankStatement to check deposit and withdrawal amounts and balance
     - (refactor)
     - throw error: if trying to withdraw but account contains no funds